Cosmology with Persistent Homology: a Fisher Forecast: From Persistence Diagrams to Summary Statistic

 \subsection{Description of the data vector}

 We build our histogram data vector by counting the number of features in birth and death bins.
-From a single filtration, a set of $6$ histograms\footnote{Note that the minimum and maximum scales probed by these histograms are fixed regardless of the cosmology, and we remove values above the $99.9$th percentile (also death values below the $0.01$th percentile) to avoid effects due to sparsity.} can be obtained: $3$ from the birth distributions of the $0$-, $1$-, and $2$-cycles, and the other $3$ from the death distributions.
-As elaborated in Section \ref{sec:cgvf}, we vary the nearest-neighbor parameter $k$ (Eq. \eqref{eq:dtm}) and use the joint vector of $6$ sets of these histograms, corresponding to $6$ values of $k\in\{1,5, 15,30,60,100\}$.
-To better present the characteristics of our data vector, we show \begin{itemize} \item The full data vector for the fiducial cosmology (Figure \ref{fig:fulldv}), which is the concatenation of the $6\times6=36$ histograms, averaged over $14500$ realizations. \item The subset of the data vector corresponding to $k=15$ for the fiducial and varying $\Omega_{\rm{m}}$ cosmologies (Figure \ref{fig:datavector}), averaged over $14500$ (fiducial) and $1500$ ($\Omega^{\pm}_{\rm{m}}$) realizations.
+From a single filtration, a set of $6$ histograms\footnote{Note that the minimum and maximum scales probed by these histograms are fixed regardless of the cosmology, and we remove values above the $99.9$th percentile (also death values below the $0.01$th percentile) to avoid effects due to sparsity.} can be obtained: $3$ from the birth distributions of the $0$-, $1$-, and $2$-cycles ($B_0$, $B_1$, $B_2$), and the other $3$ from the death distributions ($D_0$, $D_1$, $D_2$).
+As elaborated in Section \ref{sec:cgvf}, we vary the nearest-neighbor parameter $k$ (Eq. \eqref{eq:dtm}) and use the joint vector of $6$ sets of these histograms, corresponding to $6$ values of $k\in\{1,5,15,30,60,100\}$.
+Although this construction of the data vector is intentionally kept generic and not optimized for the tightest possible constraints in this work, we can show that each component contributes a fair amount of independent information, see Appendix \ref{app:howinform}.

+For visualization, we show \begin{itemize} \item The full data vector for the fiducial cosmology (Figure \ref{fig:fulldv}), which is the concatenation of the $6\times6=36$ histograms, averaged over $14500$ realizations. \item The subset of the data vector corresponding to $k=15$ for the fiducial and varying $\Omega_{\rm{m}}$ cosmologies (Figure \ref{fig:datavector}), averaged over $14500$ (fiducial) and $1500$ ($\Omega^{\pm}_{\rm{m}}$) realizations.
+As shown in the figure, within each $k$, the histograms of birth and death values are concatenated in the order of $\{B_0, B_1, B_2, D_0, D_1, D_2\}$.
 The lower panel shows the percentage deviations of the $\Omega^{\pm}_{\rm{m}}$ cosmologies from the fiducial one. \end{itemize} We have tested various data vector sizes, ranging from $360$ to $11160$ for the total number of bins $N_{\rm bin}$.
 We choose $N_{\rm bin}=1260$ for our reported results, a decision driven by balancing the Gaussianity of our statistic, the convergence of the numerical derivatives, and the need for powerful constraints.
 We expand on these considerations in Appendix \ref{app:tests}.

 \paragraph{Impact of $k$.} In Figure \ref{fig:kdv} we compare the $6$ sets of histograms from filtrations with the different values of the nearest-neighbor parameter $k$.
 As $k$ increases, the skewness of the histograms varies, and the peaks become lower in accordance with Figure \ref{fig:kEffect} that a larger $k$ value causes persistent homology to track fewer but larger-scale features.
 Note that the histograms do not share the same bins across $k$ values, otherwise we would also see the peaks shift towards the larger-scale bins (to the right) as $k$ increases.
 The $6$ values of $k$ are chosen empirically, while in theory the information maximizing combination of values can be found from optimizing the forecast result, which is addressed in the related work \cite{Karthik}.